nus-cs2103-AY2425S1/ip/docs/README.md

 ## Quick start

 1. Ensure you have Java `17` or above installed in your Computer.
-2. Download the lastest .jar from here.
+2. Download the latest .jar from here.
 3. Copy the file to the folder you want to use as the home folder for your Mummy
 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar mummy.jar` command to run the application.
 A GUI similar